NYU-MLDA/OpenABC/README.md

 	│   ├── statistics		# Area, delay, number of nodes, depth of final AIGs for all designs │   └── synScripts		# 1500 synthesis scripts customized for each design

+1. In ```bench``` directory, each design has a subfolder containing original bench file: design_orig.bench, a log folder containing log runs of 1500 synthesis recipes, and syn<N>.zip file containing all bench files synthesized with synthesis recipe N.

+2. In ``graphml`` directory,

 ### Data generation